 American Express Explorer Credit Card

-Unlike the Platinum Charge card, the business version of the Amex Explorer Credit Card does not include the same Loss Damage Waiver Cover.
-For the personal version of the card, the policy is very similar but not the same as the Platinum Charge card.
+Unlike the Platinum Card, the business version of the Amex Explorer Credit Card does not include the same Loss Damage Waiver Cover.
+For the personal version of the card, the policy is very similar but not the same as the Platinum Card.
 Here are the differences:

-- The maximum coverage and value of the rental car must be below $100k, compared to $125k on the Platinum Charge card.
+- The maximum coverage and value of the rental car must be below $100k, compared to $125k on the Platinum Card.

 - Only includes the primary card holder, not supplementary holders.